Archaeology is the scientific study of important physical remnants of the cultural past for the purpose of better understanding human history.

-The Minnesota State Historic Preservation Office (SHPO) maintains a list of contractors who have expressed an interest in doing archaeological work for hire.
+The Heritage Preservation Department at the Minnesota Historical Society maintains a list of contractors who have expressed an interest in doing archaeological work for hire.
 You can see this list at preservationdirectory.mnhs.org.

 The only type of archaeological site strictly protected on non-federal land in Minnesota is a burial site.
 Burial sites on public or private land cannot be disturbed without the consent of appropriate authorities.